Williams247/Anime-list/README.md

-# Auth System
+# Anime list

-This is basically a template or a building block for my backend applications.
+A backend app for anime list

 ## yarn install